ReactForBeginners/exercise1-todo/README.md

 # Todo app

-This exercise will teach you how to create a simple Todo app using React.
-You'll learn about components, state, props and also how to change the state based on user input.
+This exercise will teach you how to create a simple Todo app using React, like [this one.](http://reactforbeginners.github.io/exercise1-todo/) You'll learn about components, state, props and also how to change the state based on user input.
 Clone this repo and follow the instructions below to get started.

 ## Running the app